dmacneill/AxisID/README.md

 It is tempting to try to automate this without machine learning, by using edge detectors to identify edges and then fitting the peaks in a histogram of edge angles.
 However, it takes intuition to pick the "straight edges," and there are difficult cases.
 Here is an example where there is a long and fairly straight edge, that is actually slightly curved:

 A careful human observer will look at the smaller straight edges, indicated with black lines, to make the crystal-axis determination.
-There are other factors that make manual automation difficult, such as inconsistent illumination, different color/brightness of the crystals, and anomalous features like polymer residues or dirt.
+There are other factors that make manual automation difficult, such as inconsistent illumination, different contrast of the crystals, and anomalous features like polymer residues or dirt.
 I decided to train convolutional neural nets (CNN) on labelled examples to see if they can solve the task.

 ### Usage